apache/dubbo-samples/README.md

 * 1  install and start `docker` on your pc.  https://docs.docker.com/get-started/ is docker help website.

-* 2  run mvn command in the terminal
+* 2  run the integration test case in the terminal

 ```shell
 cd dubbo-samples
 mvn clean verify -Pdubbo-integration-test

 ```
-  Then you can run the integration test case , feel free to add new test cases